MonaQora/NearByHaversine/README.md

 2) Run the app
 3) First screen contains list of customer from https://s3.amazonaws.com/intercom-take-home-test/customers.txt
 4) Press "Find Nearby Customer"
-5) Will take you to list of near by customers after find them
+5) Will take you to list of nearby customers after find them

 ## HavarsineDistance Class